-The AD7934-6 can have four single-ended analog input channels by setting the MODE0 and MODE1 bits in the control register to 0.
+The AD7938-6 can have eight single-ended analog input channels by setting the MODE0 and MODE1 bits in the control register to 0.
 In applications where the signal source has a high impedance, it is recommended to buffer the analog input before applying it to the ADC.
 An op amp suitable for this function is the AD8021.
-The analog input range of the AD7934-6 can be programmed to be either 0 V to $V{\text{REF}}$ , or 0 V to 2 $\times$ $V{\text{REF}}$ .
+The analog input range can be programmed to be either 0 V to V{REF} or 0 V to $2\times V{\text{REF}}$.